What can we help you with?

 The Board Certification exam contains 140 questions and you will have 140 minutes to complete the exam.
 Content found on this exam embraces application of technique and is assessment based—simulating real-life scenarios you will more than likely encounter as a certified massage therapist.

-The Board Certification Exam is built around four main categories:
+The Board Certification Exam is built around the below main categories:

 - Assessment (25%)